Requirements and Limitations

 To disable throttling, use the following command in the CLI before you start the upgrade:

 If you want to restart throttling after you start the upgrade, you must cancel the upgrade, restart throttling, and then restart the upgrade.

 For standard upgrades, when you activate the upgraded software, the system restarts and is out of service for up to 30 minutes on the publisher node, depending on the size of the database.
 The length of the outage on subscriber nodes depends on how long database replication takes to complete.

 If you need to revert to an earlier software version, you must restart the system which results in a similar service outage period.

 Duplicate ENUMS Break Upgrades and Migrations from 9.1(2)

-If you are upgrading or migrating from Release 9.1(2) of Cisco Unified Communications Manager to any 10.x, 11.x or 12.x release, an issue exists with older locale installations that causes upgrade and migration failures.
-This issue exists if you are using one of the following three locales, and your locale installer is dated prior to August 31, 2017;
+If you are upgrading or migrating from Release 9.1(2) 10.5(2), or 11.0(1) to any later release, an issue exists with older locale installations that causes upgrade and migration failures.
+This issue exists if any of the following CUCM combined network locales have been installed: